hanchiang/my-website-hashnode/cl41b49nj003ol6nvb9uo8aod.md

 ![hashnode editor.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1654419583773/XPYpYZJ26.png align="left")

-The editor offers a clean, distraction-free space to write your content, similar to what Ghost offered.
-Standard content tools such as links, code snippets, and images are supported.
+The editor provides a clean, distraction-free space to write your content, much like Ghost did.
+It supports standard content tools such as links, code snippets, and images.

 **Settings flyout**

 ![hashnode editor flyout.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1654419822450/kMT0xFJwcF.png align="left")

-Clicking the "**...**" and "**Settings**" on the top right will bring out the settings flyout on the right.
-This is where you can adjust various settings to prepare for publishing.
-In particular, I really like the ability to auto-generated table of contents.
+Clicking the "**...**" and "**Settings**" at the top right will open the settings flyout on the right side.
+Here, you can adjust various settings to get ready for publishing.
+I especially like the feature that auto-generates a table of contents.

 ![hashnode editor flyout 2.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1654419865418/5s88_923I.png align="left")

-Skipping ahead, you can also schedule your article, backdate an article, hide comments, hide article from the community.
+Skipping ahead, you can also schedule your article, backdate it, hide comments, and hide the article from the community.

-Hashnode does a great job of leveraging the built-in analytics for you to choose the best day to publish your post. 👍
+Hashnode does a great job of using built-in analytics to help you choose the best day to publish your post. 👍

 ### Dashboard